Karavan-Trailers/How-To-Sheets/Printing_A_VIN_Tag.md

 I am still not seeing any change in the printing of the VIN tag.
 Nor can I even reprint a VIN.
 I can reprint the jobmove tags.
-Is it possible that I am selecting the correct options.
+Is it possible that I am selecting the incorrect options.

 Here are the steps I am taking:

 1. Hit the job move button